 - Pleural fluid LDH : Serum LDH is greater than 0.6

-Pleural fluid cell count and differential may give important clues as to the underlying diagnosis14 (see table 4).
+Pleural fluid cell count and differential may give important clues as to the underlying diagnosis (Table 2).

 - Low pH will be found in effusions caused by infection, malignancy, oesophageal rupture and rheumatoid disease.

-- A fluid pH of <7.2 in the setting of infection indicates that tube drainage is required and differentiates between simple and complex para-pneumonic effusion10,14.
+- A fluid pH of <7.2 in the setting of infection indicates that tube drainage is required and differentiates between simple and complex para-pneumonic effusion [8,10]

-Frank pus should not be put in a blood gas analyser since it is an indication for chest drainage10 regardless of fluid pH and it may also damage the machine
+Learning bite: Frank pus should not be put in a blood gas analyser since it is an indication for chest drainage regardless of fluid pH and it may also damage the machine.

 Pleural fluid glucose